Peantoo/TwitterNLP/README.md

 # Twitter Sentiment Analysis and Topic Modeling

 ## This project performs sentiment analysis and topic modeling on tweets related to artificial intelligence (AI) technologies.
-Using Twitter data, we aim to answer the following questions:
+Using Twitter data, I will aim to answer the following questions:

 - What is currently the hottest AI tech on Twitter?
 - Who is the most popular AI influencer?